About the Temple of Hatshepsut

 Geographical Location of the Temple of Hatshepsut

 The temple is located in the West Bank of Luxor in an area which is rich with various marvelous monuments.
 Situated near the Valley of the Kings, the Valley of the Queens and the Temple of Ramses III of Madinet Habu.
 The temple of Hatshepsut can be reached by a Nile ferry from the East Bank of Luxor.
-Other than that, almost all travel packages to Egypt and Nile Cruise ships’ programs include a visit to this marvelous temple.
+Other than that, almost all travel packages to Egypt and Nile Cruises ships’ programs include a visit to this marvelous temple.

 The Builder of the temple of Hatshepsut